majkamichal/naivebayes/README.md

 The `naivebayes` package provides a user friendly implementation of the Naïve Bayes algorithm via formula interace and classical combination of the matrix/data.frame containing the features and a vector with the class labels.
-The `naive_bayes` function can be also used with an excellent `Caret` package.
-In following the basic usage of the `naivebayes` package is demonstrated
+The main function `naive_bayes` can be also used within the excellent `Caret` package via `caret::train` and `naive_bayes` method.
+In following the basic usage of the `naivebayes` package is
+demonstrated:

 ``` r
 library(naivebayes)